– Study of coastal evolution and morphodynamics, for instance, assessing shoreline change trends (prograding, retreating or stability)

 What is O.C.E.A.N.S.?

-The Osservatorio Coste E Ambiente Naturale Sottomarino (O.C.E.A.N.S. – Coastal and Submarine Environment Observatory) can host up to twelve researchers and is equipped with three laboratories: geomorphology and sedimentology, cartography and GIS, geology and marine geophysics.
+The Osservatorio Coste E Ambiente Naturale Sottomarino (O.C.E.A.N.S. – Coastal and Submarine Environment Observatory) can host up to twelve researchers and is equipped with three laboratories: geomorphology and marine geophysics, sedimentology, cartography and GIS.

 O.C.E.A.N.S. is well equipped with state-of-the-art technology provided by Cagliari and Trieste University for the study of the coasts and sea bottom.
 Its headquarters is at Punta Sardegna Lighthouse (Palau) in the heart of the Bonifacio Straits, about 40km from Olbia Costa Smeralda airport, and is managed through an agreement between the two universities and the Palau Town Council.